demantz/RFAnalyzer/doc/rf_analyzer_manual.md

  * Antenna Power: Activate or deactivate the antenna port power of the HackRF (max.
 50mA at 3.3V).
 This can be used with powered antennas and low power external amplifiers.
- * Up-/Down-converter frequency shift: Use this setting to apply a frequency offset (positive or negative) to the frequency axis of RF Analyzer when using a HackRF.
+ * Up-/Down-converter frequency offset: Use this setting to apply a frequency offset (positive or negative) to the frequency axis of RF Analyzer when using a HackRF.
 This is intended to be used with external up- or down converters.